 When review teams are established, they must submit a report to DFPS no later than December 15 of each even-numbered year.
 DFPS must make those reports available to the public.
 The reports below have been received by DFPS:

-For assistance with submitting an adult fatality review team report to DFPS, call Adult Protective Services at (512) 438-3209.
+For assistance with submitting an adult fatality review team report to DFPS, email Adult Protective Services or call (512) 929-6995.